apache/datasketches-website/docs/Community/Downloads.md

 shaded versions of the core jar and memory jar.
 The shading avoids conflicts with other possible versions of core Java and Memory that you might have in your system.

-### SNAPSHOT Jars
-If you want the latest and greatest version of the code, it is certainly OK for you to create your own snapshot jars from a clone or fork.
-The code is automatically tested using the current test suite, but you might catch the code in transition to a new future release.
-Caveat Emptor.

 ### Version History
 Please use GitHub revisions history on the respective component repositories